Thank you for your interest in AdoptLink, and for allowing me to describe the role I would serve in your quest to adopt.

 The existing AdoptLink networking system currently enjoys professional relationships with qualified adoption professionals, primarily private licensed adoption agencies and AAAA adoption attorneys, throughout the United States, who assist unmatched potential birthparents.

-Anytime these professionals are working with a qualified adoption situation for which they do not have an appropriate client base of PAPs, they may ask AdoptLink to network the situation and provide a particular "type" of family - perhaps YOU!
+Anytime these professionals are working with a qualified adoption opportunity for which they do not have an appropriate client base of prospective adoptive parens (PAPs), they may ask AdoptLink to network the opportunity and provide a particular "type" of family - perhaps YOU!
 For instance, perhaps a pregnant woman in Iowa with a Caucasian baby desires PAPs who live in Northern California, Christian, age 35-40, no children, one stay-at-home parent, willing to share photos and letters.
 Her adoption professional can automatically meet her request.
-AdoptLink will hopefully have such PAPs in its client base.
-If not, AdoptLink will search for PAPs meeting the birthmother's requirements.
+AdoptLink will hopefully have such PAPs in its PAP database.
+If not, AdoptLink will search for PAPs meeting the expectant mother or birthmother's requirements.

-AdoptLink will link interested PAPs to birthparents who have already been evaluated by adoption professionals such as attorneys, agencies, therapists, etc. Information collected by these professionals, including assessment of level of commitment, medical, pregnancy, and social background, legal risk, financial requirements, birthfather status, etc. will all be known and available for the PAPs up front.
+Upo a match, AdoptLink will link the PAPs to adoption professionals such as licensed adoption agencies and licensed atorneys who have already evaluated the vericity of the expectant mother or birthmother.
+Information collected by these professionals, including assessment of level of commitment, medical, pregnancy, and social background, legal risk, financial requirements, birthfather status, etc. will all be known and available for the PAPs up front.
 No guess work, no scrambling for information, no pressure to commit on the spot, fewer dead-ends.

-Many adoption professionals assisting a potential birthmother will bring you to life by reading your profile letter to her.
+Adoption professionals assisting a potential birthmother will give your profile letter to her.
 If you do not have a profile letter prepared, AdoptLink will assist you in writing one that will represent you as well as possible.
-The selected PAPs will then have a telephone conversation with the expectant mother, and, if mutually agreed upon, meet in person, if possible.
+The selected PAPs will then have a pre-match telephone conversation with the expectant mother (if she is agreeable), and, if mutually agreed upon, meet in person, if possible, after the match is formalized.

-If the adoption plan is disrupted, perhaps because the birthmother or the PAPs change their mind, for any reason, AdoptLink will reinitiate the process of linking the client with adoption professionals, at no additional charge, per the terms of the AdoptLink Agreement.
+If the adoption plan is disrupted, perhaps because the expectant mother or birthmother or the PAPs terminate the adoption plan, for any reason, AdoptLink will reinitiate the networking process, at no additional charge, per the terms of the AdoptLink Consuling Agreement.

-Flexible PAPs often enter into an adoption plan with a birthmother in an average time of 0 -120 days.
-PAPs who are flexible regarding race and gender of the child will wait a much shorter period of time than those who stipulates a specific race, gender, birth location, or expenses to be paid to the birthmother, etc.
+Flexible PAPs often enter into an adoption plan with an expectant mother or birthmother in an average time of 0 - 365+ days.
+PAPs who are flexible regarding race and gender of the child will typically wait a much shorter period of time than those who stipulates a specific race, gender, birth location, or expenses to be paid to the expectant mother or birthmother, etc.

 AdoptLink is not a private or public licensed adoption agency, licensed psychotherapist or counselor, attorney, law firm, adoption service provider (ASP), investigator, nor a social worker.
 AdoptLink does not offer or provide services in these or other capacities described in this paragraph.

-networking efforts concerning your desire to locate a child to adopt.
+adoption networking efforts concerning your desire to adopt a child.
 Therefore,

 please be advised that, for separate and additional fees, you will need to